ajpinedam/maui-wiki/Profiling-Maui-Apps.md

 ### `dotnet-dsrouter`

 The first part that is required is `dotnet-dsrouter`, which routes traffic from the emulator/device to a socket.
-Since this is source, it can just be run directly using dotnet:

 ```
 dotnet-dsrouter client-server -tcps 127.0.0.1:9001 -ipcc /tmp/maui-app --verbose debug